jinying-che/jinying-che.github.io/readme.md

 # Personal Blog

-**This Project is no longer being maintained, all blogs will be migrated to https://gist.github.com/jinying-che**

----
-This project is used to generate the static Web code which is powered by [Hugo](https://gohugo.io/)
+This project is used to generate the static Web site which is powered by [Hugo](https://gohugo.io/) and [hugo-theme-terminal](https://github.com/panr/hugo-theme-terminal)

 Here is my [blog](https://jinying-che.github.io/)